JuliaGomez-Rangel/Jays-Recipe-Collection/Sides/Korean/Sigeumchi Namul (Korean Spinach Side Dish).md

 4. Add the remaining ingredients and mix everything well by hand, loosening/separating the spinach pieces that have been clumped up together.
 It will take about 10 minutes for the flavor of the seasonings to seep into the spinach.

 ## Pair with
+- Hot white rice (?)
+## Thoughts
+I did not expect to like this because it is a dish served cold and I generally dislike cold food but this was good.
+I really like it.
+Really fast and easy to make too.

 Source: https://www.koreanbapsang.com/sigeumchi-namul-korean-spinach-side/